dankuck/dankuck.github.io/_posts/2018-01-23-lower-speck.md

 We had plenty of documents.
 Pages of paragraphs about what the software should do.
 Mockups upon mockups.
 Tickets and feature requests and emails.

-So didn't we have one single document that tells us what the entire software is supposed to do in a formal breakdown?
+So why didn't we have one single document that tells us what the entire software is supposed to do in a formal breakdown?

 Because that's our job.